top of page

 William Longman, head of Longman and Sons, publisher of Trollope's "breakthrough" novels The Warden and Barchester Towers.
 He rejected The New Zealander, The Three Clerks and The Struggles of Brown, Jones and Robinson.

-Sir William Henry Gregory (Frederick Hollyer, photogravure, 1870's, attributed), MP for Galway and Dublin and Governor of Ceylon, schoolmate and later close friend of Trollope.
+Sir William Henry Gregory (by Frederick Hollyer, photogravure, 1870's), MP for Galway and Dublin and Governor of Ceylon, schoolmate and later close friend of Trollope.
+Attributed.

 EA Freeman, historian, author and close friend of Trollope; before Trollope's death he told Freeman "Barset was Somerset, but Barchester was Winchester, not Wells"; circa 1892.